 * Please join the brand new Birding Planet Facebook Group here.
-It is a wonderful way to connect birders from around the world.
-All new members receive a free bird ebook.
+As soon as you join you receive a free bird ebook.
+And it is a wonderful way to connect birders from around the world.

 * You can join the mailing list in the right sidebar for some discounts and other benefits.

 * And you can see our brand new Birding Store here.

 A very contagious condition picked-up by some birdwatchers which is characterized by the tendency to see rare Asian vagrants where there really are none.
 A surge in the number of cases of Asian flu usually occurs shortly after a rare Asian bird has been reported.

 An event in which a birder or team of birders sets out to witness as many species as possible within a calendar day.